 Vitamin D has caused much controversy with plant-based feeding of dogs in the UK.

 There are even claims that the vegan dog foods labelled as vegan in the UK and EU are breaching the rules as Vitamin D3 (cholecalciferol) can only be found in sheep wool called lanolin from sheared sheep wool.
-Wool from a sheared sheep (or it would not be able to be classed as a vegetarian food in dog food diets) is of a concern as it may contain insecticides such as sheep dip that the sheep as a production animal would have been treated with that would be absorbed into the fat.
+Wool from sheared sheep (or it would not be able to be classed as a vegetarian food in dog food diets) is used as the main source of Vit D3 as found in all the foods, supplements and drinks that we have that are not classed as vegan.

 Vitamin D2 (ergocalciferol) which is derived from plants was formerly approved in pet foods, but withdrawn from the register and could no longer be used in pet foods after July 2018 for reasons that are understood to have been related to the cost of the approval process rather than any safety issues.
 When you think of it, there are 99% meat-based pet foods out there that need testing and to increase the costs of testing for 1% of the pet food market is not a financially viable option!!

-Vitamin D3 (cholecalciferol) that comes from sheep’s wool CAN be found in its purest plant-based form in lichen (as used in VEGDOG All-In-Veluxe supplement, Green Crunch and Vegan4Dogs products).
+Vitamin D3 (cholecalciferol) that usually comes from sheep’s wool CAN be found in its purest plant-based form in lichen (as used in Green Crunch and Vegan4Dogs).
 I have spoken to the manufacturers of Solo-Vegetal, and their Vit D3 is also from the purest plant source from yeasts which are grown using ultraviolet light.

 Fascinating article showing how Bronze Age dogs ate little meat and had to feed on cereals instead